Birational geometry of foliations associated to simple derivations: Birational geometry of examples and proof of Theorem -

 \end{exa}

 \begin{exa} Consider the Shamsuddin type foliation of degree $4$ in the plane associated to

-At $(1:-5:0)$ there is a saddle node with Milnor number $m=5$.
+At $(1:-5:0)$ there is a saddle-node with Milnor number $\mu=5$.
 At $(0:1:0)$ there is a quartic singular point (algebraic multiplicity $=4$).
-The foliation obtained after blowing up this point is Riccati, having just one singular point along $E_1$ which is saddle-node with Milnor number $m=5$, with weak separatrix $E_1$ and strong separatrix $\overline{L}$.
+The foliation obtained after blowing up this point is Riccati, having just one singular point along $E_1$ which is a saddle-node, with Milnor number $\mu=5$, weak separatrix $E_1$ and strong separatrix $\overline{L}$.

 The foliation on $\mathbb{F}_1$ is already a nef model.
-The multiplicity of $\overline{L}$ as invariant fiber is $5$ and again the cotangent line bundle can be computed as
+The multiplicity of $\overline{L}$ as an invariant fiber is $5$ and as before we obtain

 \end{exa}